hemantksingh/messup-learn/Security/Web Application Security.md

 * Detect pages with mixed content - A page served over https that also has content served over http.
 Chrome shows a yellow triangle over the padlock to warn the user.

 #### Security headers
-OWASP has a list of HTTP Response [Security headers](https://owasp.org/www-project-secure-headers/#tab=Headers) that your application can use  to increase the security of your application.
-The core issue exploited by XSS attacks is the browser’s inability to distinguish between script that’s intended to be part of your application, and script that’s been maliciously injected by a third-party.
+OWASP has a list of HTTP [Security headers](https://owasp.org/www-project-secure-headers/#tab=Headers) that your application can use  to make it more secure.
+Best practice configuration for webservers like [IIS](https://gist.github.com/The-Scott/f7b5d03e260036cfc4dce5ad89578377) and [nginx](https://gist.github.com/plentz/6737338) can be used to set these security headers as part of your response.
 Browsers can block script execution based on the following HTTP headers returned by the server.
-You can [configure IIS for best practice](https://medium.com/@scott.anderson_95492/azure-devsecops-pipelines-web-config-ccdf113f6978) to send these security headers as part of your response.

-  * **X-XSS-Protection** is a HTTP response header understood by new browsers.
+  * **X-XSS-Protection** The core issue exploited by XSS attacks is the browser’s inability to distinguish between scripts that are intended to be part of your application and the ones that have been maliciously injected by a third-party.
 This header lets domains toggle on and off reflective XSS prevention of the browser.

     ```sh
     X-XSS-Protection: 0 # disable XSS protection